Israel has an unwritten but broadly accepted national security doctrine. These are its parameters and practical applications.

 Strictly speaking, the national security doctrine should serve to orient both thought and action in the absence of diplomatic solutions.
 It should proceed from the assumption that diplomatic efforts and arrangements lose their significance in the face of the use of force, or the threat of force by an adversary.
 Thus, the diplomatic efforts or agreements as such are not a part of the national doctrine, which brings it closer to the realm of a defense doctrine in the narrow sense of the term.

 Nevertheless, the doctrine and its derivatives should serve the decision-making process during the negotiations aimed at achieving a diplomatic agreement; “peace treaties” in particular.
-At such times, the doctrine mainly serves to determine the points at which proposed agreements complement national security requirements or may in fact contradict them.
+At such times, the doctrine mainly serves to determine the points at which proposed agreements complement national security requirements or may in fact compromise them.
 This does not mean that the agreements should be rejected, but such weak points should be brought to light.

 The main instrument for the implementation of the national security doctrine is the IDF, but it is not the only organization involved.
 The intelligence community also has important role to play in defense of Israel, specifically the Mossad and General Security Service (Shabak), and in certain situations also Israel’s Atomic Energy Commission, National Cyber Agency, the Israel Police, and first responders.
 In the broader sense, the Foreign Ministry and other relevant government departments which influence Israel’s standing in the world (and its diplomatic and economic interactions), also should uphold the guiding principles of a defense doctrine and act accordingly.

 Moreover, given the complex realities of the modern world it is vital to establish firm and continuous cooperation among all branches of the national security community in the broadest sense.
 This is certainly true in inter-war periods, but also during warfare.
 In the complex, multi-faceted situations arising in the realm of national security there indeed are non-military actions which should be and need to be taken to achieve Israel’s national goals.
-Diplomatic initiatives, intelligence liaisons, and commercial relations, as well as other strategic tools, all are important instruments in this broadly defined framework.
+Diplomatic initiatives, intelligence activities, and commercial relations, as well as other strategic tools, all are important instruments in this broadly defined framework.

 Nevertheless, it should be made clear that diplomatic and other non-military measures do not and cannot replace the need to build-up military capabilities.
 Military capabilities remain necessary to provide for the dire situations which may arise due to enemy military actions against Israel and its citizens.

 To execute the national security concept the country needs a robust economy to sustain various systemic elements and to finance the actual conduct of war when necessary.
 As Niccolò Machiavelli taught, war requires three things: money, money, and more money.
 Hence the great importance of a healthy, growing, and resilient national economy.
-(Note: Economics is not addressed in this paper).
+(Economics is not addressed in this paper).

 The strength of Israel’s leadership, of national decision-making structures, and of the ability of top echelons to implement national security policies also are vital components in execution of well-reasoned policies, and for the ability of Israeli leaders to withstand heavy pressures imposed on it by national security challenges.
-(Note: These matters also lie outside the scope of this paper.
+(These matters also lie outside the scope of this paper.
 The underlying assumption of this study is that proper decision-making processes by a rational leadership aimed at securing the needs of the State of Israel is in place.)

 At the same time, the resilience of Israeli society is immensely important and specifically its ability to withstand the pressures rooted in the country’s national security challenges, and significantly the sacrifices called for at wartime.
-While there is an unbreakable bond between social resilience and the ability to respond to national security challenges, this too will not be dealt with in this paper, which focuses upon defense doctrine in narrow terms.
+While there is an unbreakable bond between social resilience and the ability to respond to national security challenges, this too will not be dealt with in this paper, which focuses upon the national security doctrine in narrow terms.

 Some would argue that the discussion of a national security concept should be preceded by an exposition of overall national values and basic interests of the nation, to define what the security forces must defend and what are the dangers they must avert.
 In this paper, I chose not to address these issues.
 My assumption is that for Jewish society in the State of Israel (and for those abroad who wish to see the nation-state of the Jewish People be secure, prosperous, and advanced as a Jewish and democratic state in the Land of Israel) – the values and core interests of Israel are sufficiently well defined and accepted.